sustainablepace/event-storming-tech-talk/readme.md

 ## What is Event Storming tl;dr

-- Fast and low overhead method for collaborative discovering a business domain and enabling decision making, like
+- Fast and low overhead method for collaboratively discovering a business domain and enabling decision making, like
   - Identify core domain: Buy or make?
   - Bottlenecks and pain points?
 Manual workarounds possible?
   - Context boundaries?